 Harvard and IGLP affiliated faculty interested in developing a new IGLP research project should send a brief e-mail outlining their project to the IGLP Administrative Director, Mr. Neal O’Connor, at firstname.lastname@example.org.

-Global Genealogy of Family Laws: The rise of colonialism, capitalism, liberalism, modernity and nationalism across much of the world was strongly inflected by the idea that legal and social life divides naturally into two opposite orders – the market and the family.
+The rise of colonialism, capitalism, liberalism, modernity and nationalism across much of the world was strongly inflected by the idea that legal and social life divides naturally into two opposite orders – the market and the family.
 The idea was that the market was or should be governed by contract law that would ideally be uniform across the world and that would enable contracts giving effect to the will of the parties; while the family was or should be governed by family law that gave effect to the spirit of each national people and that enforced interpersonal duties.
 The idea is so pervasive that it seems inevitable that commercial law will be uniform and western everywhere and that family life, gender and sexuality will be local and “different.”
 It also is so structural that it helps to explain how political economy imagines itself to encompass everything crucial about global governance while chronically “forgetting” the family, gender and sexuality.
 This IGLP project, led by HLS professor Janet Halley, seeks to compare the spread of this idea and its various implementations across the world, both in the formation of colonial relations and in the breakdown of the colonial system.
 We believe that by understanding it genealogically and comparatively, we can better pry away the glue fixing us to it even today.
+On May 10 -11, 2013, the IGLP co-sponsored the policy roundtable, “Next Left: Framing a New Narrative”, in Barcelona, Spain.
+The event explored topics such as restoring sense of politics, distinguishing modern progressivism, and building a welfare society.